-For each of the potential hosts, the total area of the crop and area potentially endangered should be estimated in relation to the elements given above.
+For each of the potential hosts, the total area of the crop and and potentially end gered should be estimated in relation to the elements given above.

-- S1 In the case of the analysis of environmental risks, examples of direct pest effects on plants and/or their environmental consequences that could be considered include: - reduction of keystone plant species - reduction of plant species that are major components of ecosystems (in terms of abundance or size), and endangered native plant species (including effects below species level where there is evidence of such effects being significant) - significant reduction, displacement or elimination of other plant species. - S1 The estimation of the area potentially endangered should relate to these effects.
+- S1 In the case of the analysis of environmental risks, examples of direct part effects on plants and/or their environmental consequences that could be considered include: - reduction of keystone plant species - reduction of plant species that are major response of ecosystems (in terms of abundance or size), and endangered native plant species (including expects below species level where there is evidence of such effects being significant) - significant reduction, displacement of a limination coother plant species. - S1 The estimation of the area potentially engaged and relate to these effects.

-2.3.1.2 Indirect pest effects
+2.3.1.2 Indirect pest effect

-For identification and characterization of the indirect effects of the pest in the PRA area, or those effects that are not host-specific, the following are examples that could be considered:
+For identification and guaracterization to be indirect effects of the pest in the PRA area, or those effects that are not here-specific the following are examples that could be considered:

-- effects on domestic and export markets, including in particular effects on export market access (The potential consequences for market access which may result if the pest becomes established, should be estimated.
-This involves considering the extent of any phytosanitary regulations imposed (or likely to be imposed) by trading partners.) - changes to producer costs or input demands, including control costs
+- effects on done tice ad export markets, including in particular effects on export market access (The potnetial desequence for market access which may result if the pest becomes established, hould enamated.
+This involves considering the extent of any phytosanitary regulations is posed (or akely to be imposed) by trading partners.) - changes produce costs or input demands, including control costs - changes a domestic or foreign consumer demand for a product resulting from quality changes - environmental and other undesired effects of control measures - feasibility and cost of eradication or containment - capacity to act as a vector for other pests - resources needed for additional research and advice - social and other effects (e.g. tourism). - S1 In the case of the analysis of environmental risks, examples of indirect pest effects on plants and/or their environmental consequences that could be considered include: - significant effects on plant communities - significant effects on designated environmentally sensitive or protected areas

-- changes to domestic or foreign consumer demand for a product resulting from quality changes - environmental and other undesired effects of control measures - feasibility and cost of eradication or containment - capacity to act as a vector for other pests - resources needed for additional research and advice - social and other effects (e.g. tourism). - S1 In the case of the analysis of environmental risks, examples of indirect pest effects on plants and/or their environmental consequences that could be considered include: - significant effects on plant communities - significant effects on designated environmentally sensitive or protected areas - significant change in ecological processes and the structure, stability or processes of an ecosystem (including further effects on plant species, erosion, water table changes, increased fire hazard, nutrient cycling) - effects on human use (e.g. water quality, recreational uses, tourism, animal grazing, hunting, fishing) - costs of environmental restoration. - S1 Effects on human and animal health (e.g. toxicity, allergenicity), water tables, tourism etc. could also be considered, as appropriate, by other agencies/authorities.
+- significant change in ecological processes and the structure, stability or processes of an ecosystem (including further effects on plant species, erosion, water table changes, increased fire hazard, nutrient cycling) - effects on human use (e.g. water quality, recreational uses, tourism, animal grazing, hunting, fishing) - costs of environmental restoration. - S1 Effects on human and animal health (e.g. toxicity, allergenicity), water tables, tourism etc. could also be considered, as appropriate, by other agencies/authorities.